Solar ATAP 2026 — Credits Reset Monthly

 Frequently Asked Questions

-Solar ATAP (Aturan Tenaga Alternatif Persendirian) is Malaysia's new self-consumption solar scheme replacing NEM 3.0.
-Excess energy is exported to TNB at fixed rates (RM 0.27–0.37/kWh), but credits reset monthly — meaning oversized systems waste money.
+Solar ATAP (Aturan Tenaga Alternatif Persendirian) is Malaysia's self-consumption solar scheme that replaced NEM 3.0.
+You install solar panels on your home, consume the energy you generate, and export excess to TNB at fixed rates (RM 0.27–0.37/kWh).
+Credits reset monthly — meaning oversized systems waste money.

 How much can I save with solar panels in Malaysia?

 Most households save RM 200–600/month depending on system size and electricity usage.
-A typical 5 kW system pays for itself in 5–8 years and generates over RM 100,000 in savings over 25 years.
+A typical 5 kW system pays for itself in 5–8 years and generates over RM 130,000 in net savings over its 25-year lifespan.

 Can I use EPF to pay for solar panels?